LedgerHQ/ledger-dev-doc/source/userspace/alignment.rst

         int     field_3;
         char    field_4;
         // The structure is aligned to the number of bits corresponding to the
-        // largest field's alignement, in this case, due to field_3, 32-bits.
+        // largest field's alignment, in this case, due to field_3, 32-bits.
         // For the structure to be 32-bit aligned, it needs 3 more bytes of padding. char    padding_2[3];
     };